RenderKit/embree/README.md

 geometries for specifically tagged rays, e.g. to disable shadow casting for certain geometries.

-Ray masks are disabled in Embree by default at compile time, and can be enabled through the `EMBREE_RAY_MASK` parameter in CMake.
-One can query whether ray masks are enabled by querying the `RTC_DEVICE_PROPERTY_RAY_MASK_SUPPORTED` device property using `rtcGetDeviceProperty`.

 #### EXIT STATUS {#exit-status}

 On failure an error code is set that can be queried using